sictweb/bti425-2020/notes/week07-hands-on.md

 <br>

-Regarding the existing nav menu, configure the router module, and add choices for the "get all" and "add new" use cases to the nav menu.
+Configure the router module, by adding route objects for the three new components.
+Regarding the existing nav menu, add choices for the "get all" use case.
 Test your work.

 <br>